 Companies do this as a way of raising more money to help them grow the business.
-For you, it means you can increase the number of shares you have in a company at a discounted price, if you are confident of its potential.
-Even if you decide not to take up their offer, you can sell the right to buy the discounted shares to someone else.
+If you are an existing shareholder, it means you can increase the number of shares you have in a company at a discounted price.
+Even if you decide not to take up their offer, you may be able to sell the right to buy the discounted shares to someone else.

 Shareholder discounts or entitlements

-8. What are the risks of trading on the share market?
+8. What are the risks of investing in shares?

-Along with the many benefits, there are also some risks to trading on the share market.
+Along with the many benefits, there are also some risks associated with share investing.
 These include:

-As share prices can rise and fall rapidly, you need to accept that the value of your shares may fluctuate by as much as 50 per cent or more in a year.
+As share prices can rise and fall rapidly, you need to accept that the value of your shares may fluctuate in a year.

-Not all sectors of the market follow the same cycles when it comes to the value of your shares.
-Some shares have a higher degree of risk when the overall share market has risen sharply and is set for a reaction.
-The opposite may apply when the market has gone into a strong decline and then starts to recover after showing some signs of stabilising.
+Not all sectors of the market follow the same cycles when it comes to the value of shares.
+Some shares have a higher degree of risk when the overall share market has risen sharply and is set for a correction.
+Alternatively the market may go into a strong decline and then start to recover.
 It's important to always do your research and obtain your own independent expert advice in areas where you've still got questions.

-Your investment strategies or your individual investments could be affected by changes to current law, including in relation to any tax benefits your may enjoy as a shareholder.
+Your investment strategies or your individual investments could be affected by changes to current law, including in relation to any tax benefits you may enjoy as a shareholder.

-If you have overseas investments, you need to think about how adverse movements in currency may affect your shares.
-This is because, when you bring your profits home, they need to be converted from the foreign currency into Australian dollars.
+If you have overseas investments, you need to think about how adverse movements in currency may affect the value of your shares.
+This is because, for any profits generated, when you bring them home, they need to be converted from the foreign currency into Australian dollars.

-9. How do you buy and sell on the share market?
+9. How do you buy and sell shares?

 10. Who can help you buy and sell shares?

 There are three channels through which you can buy and sell shares.
-These include:
+These are: